 Which takes place in a private, comfortable garden room,

-With sessions taking place on VSee, a secure system similar to Zoom
+With sessions taking place on VSee, a free, secure system similar to Zoom

 How Much Does Counselling Cost?